zoranmedic/autograder/README.md

 * `-solutions`: path to the folder containing students' solutions,
 * `-test_files`: name of the folder inside `data/lab[x]` folder containing files to be used as input,
 * `-test_suites`: name of the folder inside `data/lab[x]` folder containing JSON test suites to be run,
-* `-evaluation_log`: name of the file in which complete log for all solutions is printed,
 * `-for_jmbag`: JMBAG or name of the student which solution should be evaluated (used for evaluating single solution in a folder),
 * `--root`: flag indicating that solutions folder contains subfolders with students' solutions.